snorrwe/minomaly-legacy/README.md

 If you do not wish to use the script simply copy the provided `__template` project and rename it appropriately.

-## CMake

-You can use the provided CMakeLists.txt.template in the subprojects.

 ## Releases

 __TBA__